 When babies first start solid foods, they generally eat very little.
-Therefore, it is important that they are fed nutrient-dense foods, such as eggs.
+Therefore, it is important that they are fed nutrient-rich food, such as egg.

-Eggs are an excellent source of key nutrients that babies need.
-These include iron, folate, omega 3 fatty acids, and protein.
+Eggs are an excellent source of essential nutrients that babies need.
+These include iron, folate, essential amino acids, iodine, protein, and vitamin D, A, E and B12.
 Eggs also provide some of the highest quantities of choline of any food.
 Choline helps brain cells function, and it is important for overall brain development and activity.

 When to Introduce Eggs